Photo of Students with Pickaxe C sign

 • Meets licensure requirements in Oklahoma only.

-Requirements for “select” U.S. States and Territories.
+• Does Not Meet Licensure Requirements for “select” U.S. States and Territories.

 TRANSPARENCY INFORMATION

-Information on full-time faculty, current course information, budget information, athletics information, organizational structure and strategic plans can be found at CU's transparency webpage
+Information on full-time faculty, current course information, budget information, athletics information, organizational structure and strategic plans can be found at CU's transparency webpage.

-Commitment to freedom of expression – annual report
+Commitment to freedom of expression

 Cameron University respects the right of all members of the academic community to explore and discuss issues of interest, and to protect Freedom of Expression from disruption or interference.